 A. Uuuuuhhh…nothing…things are good…how about you?

-Do you ever get into the How Are You Loop?
+Have you ever gotten into the Greeting Loop?

 Hi!
 Nice to see you!
 How are you?